List of Major League Baseball franchise postseason streaks: World Series championship streaks

 Near streaks: Runs during which a franchise won World Series championships at least 70% of the time, with gaps of no more than one year:

 World Series appearance (pennant) streaks

-The Yankees have achieved five separate streaks of 4 or 5 pennants in a row, and the Giants achieved one streak of 4 in a row.
+The Yankees have achieved five separate streaks of four or five pennants in a row, and the Giants achieved one streak of four in a row.
 Three pennants in a row have been achieved an additional twelve times, and back-to-back pennants an additional twenty-one times.

-The Yankees also achieved a remarkable run in which they appeared in 15 of the 18 World Series from 1947 to 1964.